When is The Falcon and The Winter Soldier series released on Disney+?

 — Lights, Camera, Pod (@LightsCameraPod) August 25, 2019

-In Avengers: Endgame, after the dust had settled on the climactic battle with Thanos and his goons, Steve Rogers (Chris Evans) ventured back into the past to return the stolen Infinity Stones to their rightful place in time and space, and returned an elderly man, effectively ending his tenure as Captain America.
-He then handed his shield to Sam, presumably passing on the mantle of Captain America, too.
-But does he have what it takes to be America’s Ass?

-The series is expected to follow on from Avengers: Endgame, so we should get some answers on that here.

-As for Bucky, he’s no longer under the control of evil institution Hydra, and he’s now got a shiny new Vibranium arm courtesy of the good people of Wakanda.
-If he can get past the jealousy that his best pal chose Falcon as his successor, then these two could make a fine crime-fighting duo.
-Oh, and based on one concept art poster, he’s had a haircut…
+If he can get past the jealousy that his best pal completely overlooked him as a potential successor, then these two could make a brilliant crime-fighting duo.

-Given the prominence of Captain America’s shield in the official logo, it seems likely that the series will continue to explore the character’s legacy, and it could be that both Sam and Bucky will vie for the position of the new Cap.
+Given the prominence of Captain America’s shield in the official logo, it seems likely that the series will explore the character’s legacy, and it could be that both Sam and Bucky will eye the position of Captain America.

-“I think it’s time for Bucky to go out there and have an identity outside of the circumstances that we’ve met him through,” Stan said of his man out of time while attending an Italy convention.
+“I think it’s time for Bucky to go out there and have an identity outside of the circumstances that we’ve met him through,” Stan said of his man out of time while attending a convention in Italy.

 “So, I don’t know, he might do all kinds of things.
 He might even go on a date.
-I don’t know.
-Scary world out there, you know?
-Apps, things like that.
-I don’t know what he’s gonna do.
-I can’t see him on an iPhone… I think it’s gonna be a lot of dealing with Anthony’s character.”
+I don’t know… I think it’s gonna be a lot of dealing with Anthony’s character.”

-Could Sharon Carter be a love interest for either superhero?
+Could Sharon Carter become a new love interest for either superhero?
 And what will bring Zemo back to villainy?
-We’ll have to wait and see…but we do know which Marvel movie the new series will most resemble.
+We’ll have to wait and see, but we do know which Marvel movie the new series will most resemble.

-“What I loved about it was that, tonally, it was very much in the same world that Captain America: The Winter Soldier was,” Stan said in an interview.

-Which was one of my favourite experiences that I’ve ever had, period.”
+“What I loved about it was that, tonally, it was very much in the same world that Captain America: The Winter Soldier was, which was one of my favourite experiences that I’ve ever had,” Stan said in an interview with The Hollywood Reporter.

+He added: “It was grounded and very much in the world as we know it.
+But, it’s also really jam-packed with a lot of massive, massive action scenes mixed with deep focus on character.”

+Co-star Anthony Mackie has said that fans can expect a series comparable to the Marvel movies, in a conversation for Variety‘s Actors on Actors.

-Mackie also says to expect a movie-style series.
-“We’re shooting it exactly like a movie,” he told Variety.
+“We’re shooting it exactly like a movie,” he said.
 “Everybody who had worked on TV before was like, ‘I’ve never worked on a TV show like this.’
 The way in which we were shooting, it feels exactly like we were shooting the movie cut up into the show.
 So instead of a two-hour movie, a six or eight-hour movie.”

 Who is writing the Falcon/Winter Soldier TV series?